SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/openvpn.md

     sudo systemctl restart openvpn
     sudo systemctl restart rsyslog    # Use appropriate command for your syslog daemon
     ```

-5. Verify the syslog and the specified log file (e.g., /var/log/openvpn_syslog.log) to ensure that OpenVPN logs are being forwarded properly.

 ### Forward logs to Sekoia.io